-Video-on-demand programming continues to grow as an advertising medium, according to new figures from Canoe.
+Video on demand programming continues to grow as an advertising medium, according to new figures from Canoe.

-Ads served by Canoe in video-on-demand programming registered 6.995 billion impressions in the fourth quarter, up 37% from 5.111 billion a year ago.
+Ads served by Canoe in video on demand programming registered 6.995 billion impressions in the fourth quarter, up 37% from 5.111 billion a year ago.

 Canoe ran 3,412 campaigns in the fourth quarter of 2017, up 46% from 2,341 a year ago.
-Campaigns for clients represented 82% of the campaigns while network tune in ads comprised 18% of the campaigns.
+Campaigns for clients represented 82% of the campaigns while network tune in ads were 18% of the campaigns.
 A year ago, 79% of the campaigns were run for clients.

 For the full year, Canoe racked up 23.326 billion impressions in 2017, up 30% from 17.903 billion in 2016.